Many of our favourite desserts have made their way out of a French kitchen – cream-filled éclairs, crisp macarons and jammy tarte tatins.

 A perfect tarte Tatin should have a beautiful crisp, puff pastry base that shatters as you apply pressure with your fork, apples that are cooked through with still a little bite in the centre, and a shiny, saucy caramel to hold everything together.
 Serve this apple pie straight from the oven with a dollop of crème fraîche or glace à la vanille for a perfect hot-meets-cold sweet.

 The French are the ultimate masters of crèmes, custards and all egg-set puddings.
 Originating from France’s Limousin region where it’s typically made with local sour Morello cherries, clafoutis is a baked dessert of ripe cherries set in a batter that's almost custard-like, thanks to its wobbly, egg-heavy nature.
-Although cherries are traditional, we love the sweet and sour flesh of plums in this flan dessert too, as seen in our recipe here.
+Although cherries are traditional, we love the sweet and sour flesh of plums in our version.